-Supervised Machine Learning - Classification Learning
+Project on Supervised Machine Learning: Classification

 In supervised learning, the model use labelled dataset to predict the output.
 Here, labelled dataset means a dataset contains both input and output values.